SimonBrandner/YeelightCPPAPI/README.md

 ## New project
 + Install Qt Creator
-+ Create new project in Qt Creator
++ Create new project in the Qt Creator
 + Add this to your .pro file: `QT += network`
 + Add this to your .pro file:
 ```